Pinhead (Hellraiser): Comics

 The Hellraiser series ended with issue #20, and the finale featured Spencer being defeated and then imprisoned alongside Kirsty within a "memory sphere" in Leviathan's realm.
 The series was followed by the 2013 limited comic book series Hellraiser: The Dark Watch, which begins one year later and reveals that Harry D'Amour became the Hell Priest or Pontifex following Kirsty's imprisonment, adopting an appearance similar to Pinhead but retaining his memories and personality because Leviathan saw him as more useful that way.
 D'Amour considers that the Cenobites, being human converts, are different in nature and motivation to the purebred demons he has met before (in the short story "The Last Illusion").
 He confirms that while Leviathan and his Cenobites punish those who sin for the sake of pleasure, other realms of Hell have different demon orders that target other sins.
-D'Amour's ally Tiffany frees Kirsty and Spencer from imprisonment, later becoming a Cenobite herself.
+D'Amour's ally Tiffany frees Kirsty and Spencer from imprisonment, later becoming a Cenobite as well.
 Elliott Spencer joins Abaddon's realm (which punishes the sins born of fury) and helps lead an army of the damned against Leviathan's Cenobite forces, with the hopes of then using the army to conquer Earth.
 After Abaddon's forces are stopped, Leviathan makes a deal with Kirsty and Spencer each in order to end their conflicts.
 Kirsty has humanity restored to herself, D'Amour and Tiffany, while her dead lover Edgar is restored to life.
 Elliott Spencer once again becomes the Hell Priest, but now with greater power and authority.
 He then kills Edgar and says goodbye to Kirsty.

 Other tales of the Cenobites and Spencer as the Hell Priest are presented in the BOOM!
 Studios anthology comic book mini-series Hellraiser: The Beastiary (2015).
 The BOOM!
 Studios mini-series Hellraiser: The Road Below (2014) reveals Kirsty's first solo mission as the "new Pinhead" following her transformation into a Cenobite.

 Video games

 In 2015, Pinhead appeared in the action-adventure game Terraria as an enemy in the game's Solar Eclipse event, in which he has been renamed to "Nailhead" and possesses the ability to launch nails at the player.

 In September 2021, Pinhead became a playable character in the online multiplayer horror game Dead by Daylight, alongside a purchasable Chatterer cosmetic.
 Doug Bradley reprised the role of Pinhead for the game.
 Due to licensing issues, all Hellraiser content was removed on April 4, 2025.
 Pinhead and Chatterer remained available only to players who purchased them before this date.

-Pinhead is set to appear as an overarching antagonist in the first-person survival horror game Hellraiser: Revival, with Doug Bradley reprising the role.
+Pinhead is set to appear as an overarching antagonist in the first-person survival horror game Clive Barker's Hellraiser: Revival, with Doug Bradley reprising the role.